DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Related Works

-\textbf{Deep Learning for TAD:} The field of Time Series Anomaly Detection (TAD) has advanced significantly, embracing a variety of methods ranging from basic statistical approaches to sophisticated deep learning techniques~\cite{schmidl2022anomaly,audibert2022deep}.
+\textbf{Deep Learning for TSAD:} The field of Time Series Anomaly Detection (TSAD) has advanced significantly, embracing a variety of methods ranging from basic statistical approaches to sophisticated deep learning techniques~\cite{schmidl2022anomaly,audibert2022deep,xu2023deep}.
 Notably, deep learning has emerged as a promising approach due to its autonomous feature extraction capabilities~\cite{darban2022deep}.
-TAD primarily focuses on unsupervised~\cite{yue2022ts2vec,hundman2018detecting,audibert2020usad,xu2022anomaly} and semi-supervised methods~\cite{niu2020lstm,park2018multimodal} to tackle the challenge of limited labelled data availability.
-Unsupervised methods like OmniAnomaly~\cite{su2019robust}, GDN~\cite{deng2021graph}, and BeatGAN~\cite{zhou2019beatgan} are especially valuable in scenarios with sparse anomaly labels, whereas semi-supervised methods leverage available labels effectively.
+TSAD primarily focuses on unsupervised~\cite{yue2022ts2vec,hundman2018detecting,audibert2020usad,xu2022anomaly} and semi-supervised methods~\cite{niu2020lstm,zhan2024hfn,zhou2023semi} to tackle the challenge of limited labeled data availability.
+Unsupervised methods like OmniAnomaly~\cite{su2019robust} and GDN~\cite{deng2021graph} are especially valuable in scenarios with sparse anomaly labels, whereas semi-supervised methods leverage available labels effectively.

 Advanced models such as LSTM-NDT~\cite{hundman2018detecting} and THOC~\cite{shen2020timeseries} excel in minimizing forecasting errors and capturing temporal dependencies.
 However, models like USAD~\cite{audibert2020usad} face challenges with long time series data due to error accumulation in decoding.
 Additionally, unsupervised representation learning, exemplified by SPIRAL~\cite{lei2019} and TST~\cite{zerveas2021}, shows impressive performance, albeit with scalability issues in long time series.
-Newer models like TNC~\cite{tonekaboni2021} and T-Loss~\cite{franceschi2019} aim to overcome these challenges using methods such as time-based negative sampling.
+Newer models like TNC~\cite{tonekaboni2021} aim to overcome these challenges using methods such as time-based negative sampling.

-Furthermore, contrastive representation learning, crucial in TAD for pattern recognition, groups similar samples together while distancing dissimilar ones.
+Furthermore, contrastive representation learning, crucial in TSAD for pattern recognition, groups similar samples together while distancing dissimilar ones~\cite{zhou2022contrastive}.
 It has been effectively employed in TS2Vec~\cite{yue2022ts2vec} for multi-level semantic representation and in DCdetector~\cite{yang2023dcdetector}, which uses a dual attention asymmetric design for permutation invariant representations.
+Recently, PatchAD~\cite{zhong2024patchad} designs a lightweight patch-based MLP-mixer based on contrastive learning for TSAD.